 Two fundamental Omega-3 fatty acids, EPA and DHA, play a vital role in promoting heart health and optimizing cholesterol levels.
 These fatty acids, abundant in sources like fatty fish such as salmon and select nuts, possess anti-inflammatory properties, elevate glutathione levels, and regulate cortisone levels.

 Attia states he takes 4 capsules of 1200mg daily to aim for 2 grams of EPA and 1.5 grams of DHA.
 Attia prioritizes supplements with the highest EPA concentration available.
+This end goal with this dose is to achieve an Omega-3 Index of 12%, which is measurable via a blood test.

 Peter’s Recommended Brands: Carlson, Nordic Naturals, Sports Research